-Breast sentinal node localization is a tool to assist surgeons in detection of the sentinal node of the lesion during surgery.
+Breast sentinel node localization is a tool to assist surgeons in detection of the sentinel node of the lesion during surgery.
 The Nuclear Medicine portion of the procedure takes 30 minutes for the injection and after a delay of 90 to 150 minutes another 30 minutes for imaging.
 Patient Preparation: None for the Nuclear Medicine portion

 Imaging procedure where a small amount of radioactive material is injected into cerebral-spinal fluid (CSF).
 This is done via a lumbar puncture in radiology under fluoroscopy.
 The patient is imaged on 3-4 consecutive days to ensure proper flow of CSF.

 Procedure similar to a cisternogram.
 After the radioactive material is injected into the cerebral-spinal fluid (CSF), the person is sent to ear, nose, and throat (ENT) for pledgets (small pieces of gauze) which are inserted into the nasal cavity.
 The pledgets are removed after 4 hours and measured for radioactivity, and imaging will begin.
 Imaging can take place for up to 3 consecutive days.

 Gallium is used to detect inflammation within the body.
 It can also be used to detect certain types of tumor, such as non-hodgkins lymphoma.
 Gallium scans are usually images 24 to 72 hours and could be done for three consecutive days.
 Each imaging session takes approximately 1 hour.
 Patient Preparation: None